 When permits are required, the installation process involves additional documentation and inspections.
 Garage Door Doctor handles this entire process for homeowners, ensuring the door meets all local code and engineering requirements while keeping the project as smooth as possible.

-How Much Is a Wind-Rated Garage Door?
+How Much Is a Hurricane Proof Garage Doors in Houston?

 Wind-rated garage doors typically cost more than standard doors, but the difference is often smaller than homeowners expect.
 In most cases, the additional cost ranges from $500 to $2,000, depending on door size, style, and wind load rating.